Which is best for you?

 • Stability & Feel at Speed: Very stable and confidence-inspiring in rough conditions.

-• Interior Space & Comfort: Larger, more comfortable cabin volume.
+• Interior Space & Comfort: Large, comfortable cabin volume.

 • Folding/Marina Handling: Excellent folding system — fast, precise, reduces slip costs.

-• Performance (Speed) Typically higher potential speed, especially upwind.
+• Performance (Speed) Typically high potential speed, especially downwind.

 Dragonfly 28